 (Photo: Brendan Lekan/Shutterstock.com)

 You’ve heard it before: Chicago is the one-and-only home to that heavenly creation we know as deep dish pizza.
 Lines rope around the block at the city’s most popular pie spots.
 But we’re here to let you in on a little secret: Most Chicagoans don’t dig deep dish.
 Sure, the inches-thick crust has its merits.
 But there’s a world of pizza in the city waiting to be inhaled.
-We asked three local food personalities who serves their favorite pie—and why.
+We asked three local food personalities who serves their favorite pie—and why—to uncover some of the best pizza in Chicago.

 Square Pie Savant: Ari Bendersky, freelance lifestyle journalist